aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-11052019/index.rst

 `Warsaw Hellcats Roller Girls`_ host an international double header, with both a WFTDA- and MRDA-gender bout.
-Both are exciting, as this is one of the first chances to see Riga's team play; and the men's National teams bout is one of the first such games of the current National teams season.
+Both are exciting, as this is one of the first chances to see Riga's team play; and the men's National teams bout is one of the first such games of the current National teams season (technically, "Polish Men's Roller Derby" isn't the Polish National Men's team, but it *is* all the Polish male skaters in Poland...).

 .. _Warsaw Hellcats Roller Girls: http://www.warsawhellcats.com